Retatrutide — Triple Agonist GLP-1/GIP/Glucagon Profile

 |---|---|---|---|

-Regulatory outlook: The earliest realistic NDA submission window opens after TRIUMPH-1.
+Regulatory outlook: TRIUMPH-1 has now reported, so the next gating milestones are the TRIUMPH-2 (T2D) and TRIUMPH-3 (established CVD) readouts expected later in 2026.
 A cardiovascular outcomes readout from TRIUMPH-3 would strengthen label positioning versus approved competitors.
+No NDA filed as of May 28, 2026.
 For a running timeline, see the TRIUMPH trial tracker and the broader obesity drug pipeline timeline.

-See UAE Pricing & Formats →Efficacy Data — Phase 2 NEJM Trial
+Efficacy Data — Phase 2 NEJM Trial (Historical Context)

 | Dose | Mean weight change | ≥15% weight loss |